fbpx

 Car Accident Damages

-There is good news, though, as California does not impose caps on personal injury damage awards available in car accident cases as long as the injured party had valid car insurance at the time of the collision.
-When a person is injured in a car accident and is able to prove another party was responsible, they can pursue economic and non-economic damages.
-Economic damages are financial costs associated with the car accident, including medical costs and physical damage to the vehicle.
-Non-economic damages can be awarded for losses that may not have a specific dollar amount but still affect the injured party, including emotional distress, decreased quality of life, loss of companionship, and pain and suffering.
-The amount of damages awarded depends on many variables, including:
+In order to maximize your car accident compensation in California, you and your legal team must prove the full extent of your economic and non-economic damages.
+When a person is injured in a car accident and is able to prove another party was the at-fault driver, they can pursue economic and non-economic damages through an injury claim.
+Economic damages are financial costs associated with the car accident, including medical expenses and physical damage to your vehicle.
+Non-economic damages can be awarded for losses that may not have a specific dollar amount but still affect car accident victims, including emotional distress, decreased quality of life, loss of companionship, and pain and suffering.

 • Whether your injuries are temporary or permanent